draff1800/spring-boot-from-scratch/README.md

 * Tests were added.
 Run: `./gradlew test` to activate them and see the results.

 * Actuator services were added.
 Run:
-  * `curl http://localhost:8080/actuator/health` to see the health of the app.
+  * `curl 'http://localhost:8080/actuator/health' -i -X GET -H 'Accept: application/json'` to see the health of the app.
   * `curl 'http://localhost:8080/actuator/info' -i -X GET` to see info about the app.
-  * `curl 'http://localhost:8080/actuator/shutdown'` to shutdown the app.
+  * `curl 'http://localhost:8080/actuator/shutdown' -i -X POST` to shutdown the app.